OrangeC93/Causality/03_PSM.md

 ## Observational studies

-随机实验： treatment A would be determined by coin toss-effectively erasing the arrow from X to A, so there's no backdoor path from A to Y. The distribution of pre treated variable X that affect Y are the same in both treatment groups (covariate balance).
+随机实验： Treatment A would be determined by coin toss-effectively erasing the arrow from X to A, so there's no backdoor path from A to Y. The distribution of pre treated variable X that affect Y are the same in both treatment groups (covariate balance).
 Thus, if the outcome distribution ends up differing, it will not be because of differences in X, X is dealt with at the design phase.

 Why not always randomize:
 - 很贵